tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/ghactions-workflow.md

 ## Overview

 This building block delves deeper into GitHub Actions by providing a hands-on example.
 We’ll craft a workflow specifically for code formatting and testing.
+After that, you'll discover how to integrate and track it into your own repository.

+{{% tip %}}
 If you are new to GitHub Actions, we suggest you review [this building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/automate-your-workflow/intro_ghactions/) first to get familiar with the foundational concepts.

+{{% /tip %}}

-By the end of this block, you will:
+Hence, by the end of this block, you will:

-- Know how to set up a workflow for code formatting using Super Linter.
+- Know how to set up a GitHub Actions workflow for code formatting and testing.
-- Understand how to integrate code testing into your workflow.
+- Learn how to monitor your workflow from the GitHub interface.

 ## Building a GitHub Actions Workflow

 In this section, we're going to build upon the `YAML` file structure introduced in the previous guide.

-Our primary goal is to integrate code formatting using the Super Linter and code testing.
+To illustrate a useful workflow example, our goal would be to integrate code formatting (using Super Linter) and code testing.

 ### Code Formatting with Super Linter

 [Super Linter](https://github.com/marketplace/actions/super-linter) is a simple combination of various linters to help validate source code.
-When incorporated into GitHub Actions, it can automatically validate and format code pushed into your repository.
+It works automatically whenever your workflow is activated by an event, like pushing new code.

+Super Linter will check the new code to make sure it follows the correct coding rules and guidelines.
+This helps keep your code clean and easy to understand.

 Here’s a breakdown of the `YAML` configuration for the code formatting job using Super Linter: